 A classic triangle with a unique octopus appliqué plus a companion starfish pillow.
 Make one or make them both.
 Their brilliant colors and interesting shapes would be perfect as toss pillows in a sunroom or covered patio.

-Use your newfound heirloom-by-machine skills from the article above to create a unique decorator pillow.
-We incorporated straight tucks, wave tucks, entredeux, and lush ruffles into stunning tone-on-tone beauty.
+Many heirloom techniques can be re-imagined by machine.
+Try some classic stitches to create a unique decorator pillow.
+We incorporated straight tucks, wave tucks, entredeux, and lush ruffles into this tone-on-tone beauty.

 We explain three different decorative stitching options for you to try, and have included three template downloads to re-create our exact designs.
 Vary the fabric, thread colors, and stitch patterns for dozens of options.